 - Lacustrine deposit: Lake sediments occur in association with drained glacial lakes such as Galbraith Lake and along the Sagavanirktok River, and a few much smaller drained glacial kettles and ponds.

-- Eolian deposit: Windblown fine sand and silt associated with drained lakes and loess from rivers. uk25k region is the only one that includes this class; is that correct?
+- Eolian deposit: Windblown fine sand and silt associated with drained lakes and loess from rivers.

 - Water: Includes lakes, ponds and rivers.